isomerpages/nparks-juronglake/_happenings/Arts@JLG/Arts@JLG: heART.md

 <summary>The Caged Parrot– A Nature Folktale Come to Life by Act 3 International</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Date and Time: 13 June, 9am - 10am</p>
+<p></p>
+<p>Step into a world where stories breathe and nature comes alive!
+Set in
+the heart of Jurong Lake Gardens, this 60-minute family programme brings a moving folk tale to life through storytelling, movement, and drama.</p>
+<p></p>
+<p>In the first half, families are drawn into the vivid, performative telling
+of The Caged Parrot — a story about a wild parrot, a well-meaning merchant, and a journey through the forest that changes everything.
+In the second half, families step inside the story themselves, using their bodies, voices, and imaginations to explore empathy, freedom, and our connection to nature.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Mini Bonsai by Crafted Identity</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>Date and Time: 13 June, 11am - 12pm</p>
 <p></p>
+<p>Explore the art of bonsai through the lens of modern indoor living.
+This
+demonstration introduces the principles of shaping and styling miniature trees using simple techniques inspired by traditional bonsai practices.</p>
+<p></p>
+<p>Participants will learn how to create a small, aesthetically balanced
+tree suitable for tabletops and indoor environments, while appreciating the patience and mindfulness behind bonsai cultivation</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Wabikusa Terrarium by Crafted Identity</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>Date and Time: 13 June, 1pm - 2pm</p>
 <p></p>
+<p>Wabikusa is a contemporary Japanese plant art that blends aquatic and
+terrestrial plants into a compact living ecosystem.
+This session introduces how nature-inspired planted arrangements can thrive in small spaces, reflecting harmony between water and land.</p>
+<p>Participants will experience creating a simple wabikusa-inspired terrarium,
+learning how to layer materials and care for a miniature ecosystem.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Plushie Making by PLAY!</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>Date and Time: 13 June, 3pm - 4pm</p>
 <p></p>
+<p>Stitch, stuff, and let your imagination run wild!
+In this fun, hands-on
+workshop, you'll design and create your very own plushie using upcycled fabric and scrap materials — making something truly one of a kind while giving old materials a new lease of life.</p>
+<p></p>
+<p>Sketch out your idea, cut and assemble your fabrics, and add all the little
+details that make your plushie uniquely yours.
+Our facilitators are on hand to guide you every step of the way.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Collagraph Printing by PLAY!</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>Date and Time: 13 June, 4:30pm - 6pm</p>
 <p></p>
+<p>Get hands-on with one of printmaking's most tactile and creative techniques!
+In this workshop, you'll build your very own printing plate by layering textured materials — string, lace, leaves, sandpaper, and more — onto a cardboard base.
+Once inked and pressed, your plate reveals a stunning composition of patterns and textures that is completely unique to you.</p>
+<p></p>
+<p>Along the way, you'll discover the history of collograph printing and
+its connections to Southeast Asian art and craft traditions.
+Best of all, you'll take home not just a set of beautiful prints, but your very own reusable plate to keep printing with long after the day is done.</p>
 </div>
 </details>
 </div>